Autodesk-AutoCAD/AutoLispExt/CONTRIBUTING.md

 ## Creating PRs and responding to comments
 Please fork the repo and create your PR from the fork.
 Please respond to the reviewer's comments.

 ## Merging
 Once reviewers are satisfied we will merge your PR.
-Your changes will appear in the official
+Your changes will appear in the official package.